Quantized Dissipation from the Inverse-Square Anomaly in a Non-Hermitian Klein-Gordon Field: Introduction

 At the same time, non-Hermitian quantum mechanics has established that effective non-unitary dynamics naturally describes open systems coupled to unobserved degrees of freedom, while global unitarity may still be recovered in an enlarged Hilbert space \cite{El-Ganainy2018}.
 This raises the possibility that certain quantum anomalies admit physically meaningful resolutions when embedded into dissipative relativistic frameworks.

 Here we construct an exactly solvable non-Hermitian Klein–Gordon model that realizes the inverse-square anomaly as irreversible absorption at a singular boundary.
-Imposing a physically motivated outgoing boundary condition converts the fall-to-the-center instability into a discrete spectrum of complex energies with a universal log-periodic decay ladder.
+Imposing a physically motivated ingoing boundary condition converts the fall-to-the-center instability into a discrete spectrum of complex energies with a universal log-periodic decay ladder.
 The spectrum defines an emergent Hawking-like effective temperature, establishing a direct and fully analytic connection between scale anomaly, non-Hermiticity, and quantized dissipation in flat spacetime.

-Crucially, the geometric spacing of decay rates is fixed solely by the anomalous scaling exponent, rendering the dissipative spectrum universal and insensitive to microscopic regularization details.
+Crucially, the geometric spacing of decay rates is fixed solely by the anomalous scaling exponent, rendering the dissipative spectrum universal and insensitive to microscopic regularization details or large-scale potential modifications.
 Owing to its analytic solvability, universality, and compatibility with engineered dissipative platforms, the model provides a minimal framework for exploring anomaly-driven dissipation in flat spacetime.

-\section{Non-Hermitian Klein–Gordon embedding}
+\section{Non-Hermitian Klein--Gordon embedding}

 We consider a complex scalar field $\psi(t,\mathbf{r})$ governed by the Klein--Gordon equation in flat spacetime in the presence of a scalar potential $V(r)$,

 where $m$ is the bare mass and $V(r)$ is allowed to be complex.
 Scalar potentials enter as shifts of the mass term~\cite{2003Paper}, in contrast to vector potentials which couple through minimal substitution.
 When $V(r)$ is complex, the resulting field theory is explicitly non-Hermitian and describes an open quantum system with gain or loss.